Existence and Convergence of Least-Energy Solutions Involving the Logarithmic Schr\"odinger Operator: Convergence of solutions

 \section{Convergence of solutions}

-Finally, we show that the least-energy solutions of the fractional Schrödinger operator $\left(I - \Delta\right)^s$ converge, up to a subsequence, to a nontrivial least-energy solution of the limiting problem associated with the logarithmic Schrödinger operator.
+Finally, we show that the least-energy solutions of the fractional Schr\"odinger operator $(I - \Delta)^s$ converge, up to a subsequence, to a nontrivial least-energy solution of the limiting problem associated with the logarithmic Schr\"odinger operator.